 I have talked with hundreds and hundreds of doctors and other healthcare professionals passionate about Lifestyle Medicine but who struggle with making Lifestyle Medicine work financially in today’s healthcare climate that is not built for patients or real care.
 To support providers and practices and systems in making Lifestyle Medicine work in the real world, we formed Lifestyle Medicine Pro, LLC in 2016.
 Not just a typical consultancy, we are building the science of community into all that we do, functioning more as a network of colleagues with shared resources and helping each other — “Bringing Lifestyle Medicine To Life - Together”.

-I love my God, my family, the great outdoors of the beautiful Northwest, inventing and creating, photography/art, deep philosophy and multi-dimensional integration, and bringing life, health, and joy into others lives.
+There are many things I love doing, but I am especially passionate about bringing life, health, and joy into others lives.
 My family teases me that I need 10 lifetimes to do all the things I want to do.
 I am by nature an inventor and entrepreneur.
 These qualities are tasked with accomplishing as much permanent good as possible in the world and for others with the life and opportunities I am privileged to have.